 Picture books — In its broadest definition, a picture book is a book in which the illustrations play a significant role in telling the story.
 Under this umbrella are several types of books:

-Easy readers — Also called “easy-to-read”, these books are for children just starting to read on their own (age 6-8).
+Easy readers — Also called “easy-to-read”, these books are for children just starting to read on their own.
+Most easy reader series are broken into several levels, starting in kindergarten and going through third grade, with text getting progressively more complex with each level.
 They have color illustrations on every page like a picture book, but the format is more “grown-up” — smaller trim size, sometimes broken into short chapters.
 The length varies greatly by publisher; the books can be 32-64 pages long, with 200-1500 words of text, occasionally going up to 2000 words.
 The stories are told mainly through action and dialogue, in grammatically simple sentences (one idea per sentence).
-Books average 2-5 sentences per page.
-See the "Amelia Bedelia" books by Peggy Parish or other “I Can Read” books published by Harper Trophy.
+Books average 2-5 sentences per page for the lower levels, going up to a paragraph or two per page for older readers.
+Easy reader series can be fiction or nonfiction.
+See the Amelia Bedelia books by Peggy Parish or other “I Can Read” books published by HarperCollins.

 Transition books — Sometimes called “early chapter books” for ages 6-9, they bridge the gap between easy readers and chapter books.
 Written like easy readers in style, transition books are longer (manuscripts are about 30 pages long, broken into 2-3 page chapters), books have a smaller trim size with black-and-white illustrations every few pages.
-See "The Kids of the Polk Street School" series by Patricia Reilly Giff (Dell) or the “Stepping Stone Books” published by Random House.
+See The Kids of the Polk Street School series by Patricia Reilly Giff (Dell) or the “Stepping Stone Books” published by Random House.